Study claims E-Cigarettes are ‘99% Less Harmful Than Smoking’by William Brunton Science

 More evidence that making the switch to e-cigarettes can make a big change to not only your pocket but to your bosses profits too!

 Interview with our MD, Jean Rasbridge

-Our MD, Jean Rasbridge recently had an interview with BBC Radio Wales regarding a ban of ecigarettes on public transport in London.
-Here’s the link bbc.in/1bi3CSL skip to around 35 minutes to catch the interview.
+Our MD, Jean Rasbridge recently had an interview with BBC Radio Wales regarding a ban on vaping on public transport in London.
+Here's the link bbc.in/1bi3CSL skip to around 35 minutes to catch the interview.

 Jean makes some fantastic points in the interview, that I'm sure you can all relate to!
 Jean is also strongly backed up by the article above, I'm sure you can all agree that the reasoning behind the ban is completely unjustified.